BMW TPM Malfunction TPMS Inactive

 TPMS and Run-Flat Tires

 Most new BMW cars have run-flat tires; an inoperable TPM system can be a safety issue.
 Depending on the type, cars with run-flat tires can drive up to 55 mph and 200 miles with underinflated tires.
 While conventional tires have soft sidewalls that deflate when unpressurized, a run-flat tire has a strong sidewall structure.
-However, as these tires can support the car’s weight and maintain their shape with no air inside, drivers might not notice a punctured tire.
+However, as these tires can support the car’s weight and maintain their shape without air, drivers might not notice a punctured tire.

 We hope you find the BMW TPM Malfunction TPMS Inactive guide helpful.
 Check these troubleshooting and repair guides for more help on your BMW.